First, surges in Covid-19 infections led to shortages of hospital beds and staff. Now it's oxygen – KION546

 Florida on Saturday had the highest Covid-19 hospitalization rate in the country, with 75 patients per 100,000 residents in hospitals with the virus, according to data from federal health officials and Johns Hopkins University.
 It also reached yet another pandemic high of Covid-19 cases Friday, reporting 690.5 new cases per 100,000 people each day from August 20 to August 26, state data showed.

-He noted the Delta variant is “eating” people’s lungs, which eventually leads to their collapse as well as heart issues.
+He said the Delta variant is “eating” people’s lungs, which eventually leads to their collapse.

-“We’re seeing the patients die faster with this (Delta) variant,” said Elhaddad, who is the ICU medical director at Jupiter Medical Center in Florida.
+“We’re seeing the patients die faster with this (Delta) variant,” said Elhaddad, who is the ICU medical director at Jupiter Medical Center.

 Elhaddad noted that his ICU does not have a single Covid-19 patient who is vaccinated, nor did he see any vaccinated people die from Covid-19.